 November is American Diabetes Month, which is an excellent time to educate patients about a disease that impacts tens of millions of people, including a large percentage of the population that may not realize they are at risk or already have the disease.

-The Centers for Disease Control and Prevention (CDC) released the Diabetes Statistics Report, which found there are 30.3 million people with diabetes (9.4% of the U.S. population) including 23.1 million people who are diagnosed and 7.2 million people who have the disease, but don’t know it (23.8% of the US population).
+This past summer, The Centers for Disease Control and Prevention (CDC) released the Diabetes Statistics Report, which found there are 30.3 million people with diabetes (9.4% of the U.S. population) including 23.1 million people who are diagnosed and 7.2 million people who have the disease, but don’t know it (23.8% of the US population).
 A staggering 84.1 million adults (33.9% of the adult U.S. population) have prediabetes, including 23.1 million adults aged 65 years or older (the age group with the highest diabetes rate).

 When it comes to Type 2 diabetes or adult onset — the most common type of diabetes — prevention is a big deal.
 Here are some ways you can help educate your patients about diabetes and encourage them to take action if they are at risk.